thosgood/this-weeks-finds/markdown/151-200/week196.md

 -   200 million years after the Big Bang: reionization.\
     Temperature: roughly 50 K.

-\"Reionization\" is the name for when the hydrogen in the universe, which had cooled after the Big Bang, became hot and ionized again.
+"Reionization" is the name for when the hydrogen in the universe, which had cooled after the Big Bang, became hot and ionized again.
 The most likely cause is radiation from the very first stars.
 So, we now think the first stars ignited about 200 million years after the Big